 How long does IVF abroad take?

 Again, it depends on your country of origin and the destination chosen.
-A typical IVF protocol usually requires a 17-day protocol on average, so you would need to stay abroad for that time period.
-Yet, if you are undergoing donor-egg IVF, the length of stay abroad might be even shorter, as you would only need to be there on the day of the embryo transfer, and then come back after 2-3 days.
+A typical IVF cycle usually requires a 17-day protocol.
+Keeping this in mind, you might need to stay abroad for that time period approximately.
+Yet, if you are undergoing donor-egg IVF, the length of stay abroad might be even shorter, as you would only need to be there on the day of the embryo transfer, and then return after 2-3 days.

 Is fertility tourism in India exploitative?

-From that moment on, surrogacy was not allowed for foreign patients (only heterosexual couples) unless it is also permitted in their country of origin.
-Such drastic action was taken to prevent India from becoming a main destination for commercial surrogacy arrangements.
+From that moment on, surrogacy was not allowed to foreign patients anymore unless it is also permitted in their country of origin and they are a heterosexual couple.
+Such drastic action was taken to prevent India from becoming a main destination for commercial surrogacy arrangements, which contributes to the exploitation of Indian women living beneath the poverty line.

 Suggested for you

-In many countries, the high cost of assisted reproductive technologies turns out to be a well-described barrier to its use.
+In many countries, the high cost of assisted reproductive technologies is a well-described barrier to its use.
 The cost of donor-egg IVF procedures is an example.
-If you want to learn more about it, visit this post: How much does egg cell donation cost?
+If you want to learn more about it, you are strongly advised to visit this post: How much does egg cell donation cost?

 Also, as one can realize after reading this post, third-party reproduction arrangements are the most sought-after overseas, as procedures such as surrogacy or known donor conception are forbidden in a high number of countries.
 What do you know about this fertility option?
 Check it out: What is third-party reproduction?